-The ball rolled past the spot where his father would ask why he ditched class.
+The ball rolled past the dirt patch where his father would ask why he ditched class.

 The ball rolled past the old stump where he would sit very close to a girl.

-The ball rolled and rolled and rolled all the way down to the concrete sidewalk next to the busy street, where his parents would stand waving as he drove off to college.
+The ball rolled and rolled and rolled all the way down to the fence next to the busy street, where his parents would stand waving as he drove off to college.

 “I got it!”

-Shouting, Randy was sprinting back up the hill with all of his might, his small legs flying.
+Shouting, Randy was sprinting back up the long hill with all of his might, his small legs flying.
 He smiled up at his father.
-“I did it, Daddy!”
+“I got it, Daddy!”